Contrast-Security-OSS/docs/content/installation/setup/New-customer-implementation-guide.md

 1. Verify that your configuration complies with those that are supported and suggested, which is documented in the [System Requirements](installation-setup.html#contrast-reqs) article.
 2. Follow the steps listed in the Contrast [Installation](https://docs.contrastsecurity.com/installation-setupinstall.html) article.

-Before we begin, make sure that the CSCP knows the contact information for your TeamServer Admin and for your Security Lead.
+Before we begin, make sure that the CSCP knows the contact information for your Contrast Admin and for your Security Lead.

 ## Administration
 Read more about configuring [System Settings](admin-systemsettings.html#system-glance), including the role of SuperAdmin.